Calvineries/gmod-x64-offsets-dumper/README.md

 To get somes pointers:
 1) Join a server.
 2) Start this script again.
 3) Done!
 You have now the Crosshair, SteamID and PlayerName offsets.
+Be careful, most of the other addresses are wrong.